 The value proposition must be concise and located at the top of the resume.
 When defining your unique personal value proposition, make sure it’s more about you than about your previous jobs.
 That information is already in your résumé.
 The value proposition must be a combination of what you are and what you bring that others do not in a short statement that will entice readers to continue reading your resume to see your specific work experience.

 The personal brand statement is like your individual slogan.
 Located at the top of your résumé next to your name and after your name in your email signature, this very short statement sums up who you are professionally.
-For example, Weintraub’s is: “Delivering Constructive Candor” because he is known for providing constructive feedback that is refreshingly candid.
 This short statement allows people to attach a quick “slogan” to your name, one that reminds that what you are all about.

 World-Class Personal Marketing Materials